-With the shift of power in Congress, many are left wondering legistlation will effect agriculture between now and the 2012 election.
+With the shift of power in Congress, many are left wondering how legislation will affect agriculture between now and the 2012 election.

-Since economists suggests our economy needs to grow 3.4% annually (a feat not accomplished since the 1950s) to avoid disaster, Daniels suggests the government should align everything for full growth.
-Noting issues like unnecessary regulation should take a back seat to achieving these objectives and taxation that encourages growth in the private sector.
+Daniels suggests the government should align everything for full growth, noting that issues like unnecessary regulation should take a back seat to achieving this objective and taxation should encourage, not deter, growth in the private sector.

-Noting that when you review the history of the United States, we're no stranger to the ebb and flow of the economy, James Glassman, managing director and senior economist with JPMorgan Chase & Co., he suggests looking to the world's emerging economies for future growth domestically.
+Noting that when you review the history of the United States, we’re not strangers to the ebb and flow of the economy, James Glassman, managing director and senior economist with JPMorgan Chase & Co., suggests looking to the world’s emerging economies for future growth domestically.

-"We must use imagination to get the economy back on track, and those thinking of opportinities will be ready once the tide rises," Glassman says.
+“We must use imagination to get the economy back on track, and those thinking of opportunities will be ready once the tide rises,” Glassman says.

-Many of the positions taken by the speakers are reflected in NGFA's Policy Priorities for 2011, as outlined by NGFA chairman Hal Reed.
-To review NGFA's 2011 priority policies, visit it's News & Issues page at ngfa.org/ngfa_news.
+Many of the positions taken by the speakers are reflected in NGFA’s Policy Priorities for 2011, as outlined by NGFA chairman Hal Reed.
+To review NGFA’s 2011 priority policies, visit its News & Issues page at ngfa.org/ngfa_news.cfm.